Professor Thomas H. Ryan Jr.

 Then I said the words that would come to define the next many years of my life.
 I said to my wife “I could whip that old mans butt!”.
 So I signed up for the adult classes and two classes later I told my wife “That old man could kill me any time he wants to!”
 Then I proceeded to take a nice hot bath for my aches and pains.
 I was instantly hooked!
 How could this little old man manipulate my body in such a way that no matter what I did I could not escape.
 Something was always waiting for me.
 So my journey began.

 I came to class every opportunity I could.
 At least 4 times per week.
 After 2 years of study I tested for and passed my 1st degree black belt (Shodan) exam in Danzan Ryu Jujitsu.
 2 years after that I tested and passed my 2nd degree (Nidan) black belt exam.
 Shortly after this my Sensei told me about an incredible opportunity called Okugi.
 Okugi is a seminar of classes where the entire Danzan Ryu curriculum is taught by 10th Dan Professor Tony Janovich.
-This only happens once every 10 years and you must apply to and be accepted by Professor Janovich in order to be allowed to attend.
-My Sensei said I should do it so I filled out and sent in my application right away.
+This event only happens once every 10 years and you must apply to and be accepted by Professor Janovich in order to be allowed to attend.
+Based on my sensei recommendation I filled out and sent in my application right away.
 I received my approval and invitation and was honored to be able to attend.
 Those who graduated the course were awarded a Kaidensho and some participants received titles.
 I was honored with the title of Renshi “Polished Expert”.
 This was a great step in my journey.

-Currently I am a 4th degree (Yodan) black belt in Danzan Ryu Jujitsu.
-My Sensei is currently a 7th degree (Shichidan) in Danzan Ryu Jujitsu.
+Currently I am a 4th degree (Yondan) black belt in Danzan Ryu Jujitsu under Professor Ryan, a 3rd degree (Sandan) black belt in the AJJF and a 4th degree (Yondan) black belt in the ATJA.
+My Sensei is currently a 7th degree (Shichidan) in Danzan Ryu Jujitsu in the AJJF and an 8th degree (Hachidan) in the ATJA.
 I was honored by my Sensei to be added to our school as Co-Sensei.
 I love Danzan Ryu Jujitsu and I am passionate about teaching it to others.
 There is no better feeling than watching as a student first understands a concept or grasps a technique for the first time.

 There are many choices out there where you can train in a martial art.
 This is an important decision for a person to make.
 Make sure wherever you decide to train you do so at a reputable school where the instructors are qualified to teach and those qualifications are backed up by a national or international organization such as the AJJF.